MGitHubL/Data4TGC/README.md

 In this way, under the Baseline folder, there are three subfolders: HTNE (model code), emb (node embeddings) and Clustering (test code).

-For the HTNE subfolder, you can:
+For the "HTNE" subfolder, you can:

 ```
 python main.py